redpanda-data/connect/website/docs/components/outputs/blob_storage.md

 ### `storage_connection_string`

 The storage account connection string.
+Only required if `storage_account + storage_access_key` are not set

 Type: `string`